shuaiqifeiyang/zhengyan.blog/md/frontend/auto-expanding-textarea.md

 ## Recipe

-Every time user input text changes:
+Every time user inputs text changes:

 * initially sets the height of the textarea to `MIN_HEIGHT`
 * then sets the height based on the scroll height of the textarea to ensure that the textarea grows with the content